aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

-Building a web service which would help teachers automate massive student testing.
-Still in the early stages testing the waters.
-Marked [Next.js](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example/issues/1) and [SvelteKit](https://github.com/edwardspresume/sveltekit-lucia-auth-v3-example/issues/3) as unreliable.
+Looking for ways and learning CRUD-based technology to automate massive tedious tasks, like student testing.
+My interim release includes [backend](https://github.com/aabbtree77/auth-starter-backend) and [frontend](https://github.com/aabbtree77/auth-starter-frontend) for a 3rd party-free user authentication which seems to be a pain-point in the TypeScript/Node ecosystem.

 <br>